 As lockdown and other restrictive measures for Covid-19 pandemic were relaxed during the year, the demand of electricity witnessed a healthy revival.
 Around 10,200 new customers were added during the year, and sale of electricity increased to 960 MU in 2021-22 - compared to 849 MU in 2020-21 - but still remains below the pre-Covid levels.
-It is important to note that Kota's economy which is heavily dependent on education sector has still not returned to full normalcy.
-A lot of people still prefer online modes of coaching and many EdTech platforms have made significant inroads, which may possibly slow down growth in the immediate future.
+It is important to note that Kota's economy which is heavily dependent on experience sector has still not returned to full normalcy.
+A lot of patients till prefer online modes of coaching and many EdTemplatforms chave made significant inroads, which may possibly adowned growth in the immediate future.